averemee-si/oracdc/doc/KAFKA-CONNECT.md

 ## Configuration
 ### Mandatory parameters
-`a2.jdbc.url` - JDBC connection URL
+`a2.jdbc.url` - JDBC connection URL.
+Not required when using Oracle Wallet

-`a2.jdbc.username` - JDBC connection username
+`a2.jdbc.username` - JDBC connection username.
+Not required when using Oracle Wallet

-`a2.jdbc.password` - JDBC connection password
+`a2.jdbc.password` - JDBC connection password.
+Not required when using Oracle Wallet

+`a2.wallet.location` - Location of Oracle Wallet.
+Not required when `a2.jdbc.url` & `a2.jdbc.username` & `a2.jdbc.password` are set

+`a2.tns.admin` - Location of tnsnames.ora file.
+Not required when `a2.jdbc.url` & `a2.jdbc.username` & `a2.jdbc.password` are set

+`a2.tns.alias` - Connection TNS alias.
+Not required when `a2.jdbc.url` & `a2.jdbc.username` & `a2.jdbc.password` are set

 `a2.schema.type` - _Source Connector_ only: default _kafka_.
 This parameter tells **oracdc** which schema use, and which key & value converters use.
 When set to _kafka_ **oracdc** must be configured to use  _org.apache.kafka.connect.json.JsonConverter_ and produces pure Kafka Connect schema compatible with [Confluent JDBC Sink Connector](https://docs.confluent.io/3.2.0/connect/connect-jdbc/docs/sink_connector.html).